troycityx/cranseo/readme.txt

 CranSEO includes a dedicated optimization engine for WooCommerce products, helping store owners create product pages that are not only search-friendly but also highly visible to LLMs and AI-driven search engines.

 **How It Works: Step-by-Step**
-*Enter a Seed Keyword*
-The user begins by entering a focus keyword — the main term they want the product to rank for.
-This keyword will guide the optimization process.

 *Click “Analyze Product”*
 With one click, CranSEO scans the product’s title, description, and short product description for SEO and LLM optimization factors.

 *Get Real-Time Scoring & Suggestions*
 The plugin then displays:
-* A comprehensive SEO score for the product
+1. A comprehensive SEO score for the product
-* Suggestions to improve keyword placement
+2. Suggestions to improve keyword placement
-* Warnings for missing or weak elements
+3. Warnings for missing or weak elements
-* Tips to make the content more conversational and structured
+4. Tips to make the content more conversational and structured

 **Optimization Targets**
 *Short Product Description*
 Ensures this snippet is compelling and keyword-rich — ideal for appearing in quick previews or featured listings.

 *Long Description*
-Analyzes for content depth, structure, internal links, and relevance to LLM queries (e.g., FAQs, benefits, comparisons).
+Analyzes for content depth, structure, and relevance to LLM queries (e.g., FAQs, benefits, comparisons).

 **Built-in Product SEO Scoring**
 Each WooCommerce product is scored based on:
-* Keyword relevance and density
+1. Keyword relevance and density
-* Conversational tone and clarity
+2. Conversational tone and clarity
-* Content structure (headings, bullets, etc.)
+3. Content structure (headings, bullets, etc.)
-* Link usage and metadata completeness
+4. Link usage and metadata completeness
-* LLM compatibility (Is the content likely to be cited or used by AI?)
+5. LLM compatibility (Is the content likely to be cited or used by AI?)

 **Why it matters**
 Most WooCommerce SEO plugins focus on meta tags — CranSEO goes further by optimizing the actual product content for visibility in LLM-powered platforms like ChatGPT, Google’s AI Overviews, and voice search.